Table of Contents

 Mek'Madius (Lich of the Sun Shard)

 Mek’Madius once resided in the kingdom of Timaeus, an esteemed member of the council of wizards known as the Obelisk Order.
-In preparation for the arrival of the Shard of the Sun he preached its benefits—the obtainment of unlimited energy, power which would assist the high mages and all of Timaeus in dominating any foes that would stand against them.
+In preparation for the arrival of the Shard of the Sun, he preached its benefits—the obtainment of unlimited energy, the power which would assist the high mages and all of Timaeus in dominating any foes that would dare to stand against them.
 The Obelisk Order vehemently opposed Mek’Madius’ stance and voted unanimously to revoke his place on the council; he was thrown out onto the street with the commoners, where he began to plot his revenge.

 As the Shard of the Sun grew closer to impacting the planet and Aventyr’s annihilation seemed imminent, the Obelisk Order marched north in a final attempt to intercept and destroy the incredibly powerful relic.
 Keeping to the shadows and using a potent artifact to remain undetected, Mek’Madius followed behind with nine of his former and most trusted apprentices, scheming to gain as much power as he could from the Shard of the Sun while stopping the Obelisk Order’s plans.
 The exiled mage was aware that his power alone would be insufficient to enact his revenge, but a mass sacrifice using souls to fuel his magic would give him a definite advantage over his former comrades.